 21 Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me.

-The same account is given in Mark 10:21 and Luke 18:22, and each time God specifically mentions selling what you have and donating the money earning you treasure in Heaven, and then gives an exhortation to discipleship/taking up your cross to follow Jesus.
+The same account is given in Mark 10:21 and Luke 18:22, and each time God specifically mentions selling what one has and donating the money as a means of earning treasure in Heaven, and then gives an exhortation to discipleship/taking up one's cross to follow Jesus.

 Jesus also mentions being rewarded for forsaking a comfortable lifestyle in order to preach the Gospel: